SNStatComp/urlfinding/README.md

 To get started configure a custom search engine and get your API key from the link above.
 Make sure to enable the search engine feature 'Search whole internet'.
-Then add the API key and the search engine ID to the config.yml file of the software.
+Then add the API key and the search engine ID to the `config.yml` file of the software.

-## Install from source
+## Install urlfinding

 Use the following commands to install urlfinding.
 ```bash